 Hillcrest: Offering a Complete Continuum of Care in Nebraska

 Hillcrest Care Center (now Hillcrest Health & Rehab) has been providing quality care for aging adults in the Bellevue area since 1967, It was acquired by Jolene Roberts in 1989, whose vision was to go beyond one nursing facility and create a full continuum of health services for aging adults, providing a seamless transition to the services needed without compromising continuity of care.
 This innovative concept allowed Hillcrest to become one of the Omaha area’s most progressive retirement communities, offering upscale senior living and outstanding senior care services.

-Today, Ms. Roberts serves as President and CEO of Hillcrest Health Services, featuring 700+ team members in seven service lines who are enhancing the lives of hundreds of aging adults every day.
+Today, Ms. Roberts serves as President and Chief Development Officer of Hillcrest Health Services, featuring 1200+ team members who are enhancing the lives of hundreds of aging adults every day.
 Under her guidance, Hillcrest’s Executive Team is leading the organization toward becoming a national leader in aging services, including skilled nursing, post-acute rehabilitation, outpatient therapy, wellness, independent living, assisted living, memory care, home care, telehealth and hospice.

 In 1997, Ms. Roberts led the construction and development of Mable Rose Estates, now Hillcrest Mable Rose, an assisted living and memory support residence on Hilltop Drive in Bellevue, close to the Papillion border.
 The residence also offers Sarpy County’s only adult day services program, The Club, on weekdays.